jonashackt/crossplane-aws-azure/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/jonashackt/crossplane-kind-s3/blob/master/LICENSE)
 [![renovateenabled](https://img.shields.io/badge/renovate-enabled-yellow)](https://renovatebot.com)

-Example project showing how to get started with Crossplane to e.g. provision a S3Bucket through K8s CRDs
+Example project showing how to get started with Crossplane, connect it to multiple providers like AWS, Azure - and provision some resources like a S3Bucket or a StorageAccount through K8s CRDs

 Crossplane https://crossplane.io/ claims to be the "The cloud native control plane framework".
 It introduces a new way how to manage any cloud resource (beeing it Kubernetes-native or not).
 It's an alternative Infrastructure-as-Code tooling to Terraform, AWS CDK/Bicep or Pulumi and introduces a higher level of abstraction - based on Kubernetes CRDs.